 5120.13 Graduate Assistant Evaluation

-Departments and/or programs are responsible for evaluating the job performance of all graduate assistants (GAs, GTAs, and GRAs).
-Faculty supervisors or persons having primary responsibility for the assistants’ work activities should complete the evaluations.
-The evaluations may be completed each academic term, or upon termination of the assistantship agreements, and should be submitted to the Department Chair/Program Director at the end of the term or upon termination of the assistantship agreements.
+Supervising units are responsible for evaluating the performance of all graduate assistants' duties.
+Supervisors should complete Sevaluations each academic term, or upon termination of the assistantship agreements, and should submit them to the Department Chair/Program Director at the end of the term or upon termination of the assistantship agreements.